issuran/Dungeon-Escape/README.md

 # Dungeon Escape
-It is a tutorial, following a guideline from scratch about Unity.
+It is a tutorial, following a guideline from scratch about Unity